petersmythe/invapi-dual-auth/README.md

     console.log(`${key}: ` + JSON.stringify(value));
     await storeKV(key, value);
 ```

+> :bulb: **Tip:** Notice how we can access the environment variables using `process.env.accountId` etc. which helps to keep our code more secure.

 Simulate again.
 It should have written a record to our online database.
 Let's check.